-We evaluated the identified audit risks at BMW FS which encompasses the loan value and ECL at year end as well as its respective audit approaches throughout all phases of the audit process.
+We evaluated the identified audit risks at SuperDrive Investments which relate to the auto loan value and ECL at year end.
+Additionally, we evaluated the respective audit approaches utilised throughout all phases of the audit process to ensure the risks were appropriately addressed.
 Based on our procedures performed, we did not note any matters requiring further consideration in respect of the participating assets.